-Danny (as he is called by friends) is the author of four commentaries primarily written for translators: Galatians (with Eugene A. Nida), 1 Peter (with Eugene A. Nida), Jude and 2 Peter (with Howard A. Hatton), and the Pastoral Letters (with Howard A. Hatton).
-He has also written many articles on Bible translation, published most often in The Bible Translator.
+Danny (as he was called by friends) was the author of four commentaries primarily written for translators: Galatians (with Eugene A. Nida), 1 Peter (with Eugene A. Nida), Jude and 2 Peter (with Howard A. Hatton), and the Pastoral Letters (with Howard A. Hatton).
+He also wrote many articles on Bible translation, published most often in The Bible Translator.

-He is married to Ruth Cabralda Mandac, and their marriage is blessed with three children, Miriam, Stephen, and Michael; grandchildren: Joshua Thomas, Arielle Marie and Daniel Benjamin.
+Bishop Arichea was married to Ruth Cabralda Mandac, and their marriage was blessed with three children, Miriam, Stephen, and Michael; grandchildren: Joshua Thomas, Arielle Marie and Daniel Benjamin, Ansel, Evan, and Rizzi.

 A Handbook on the First Letter from Peter